Mumbai Test, Day 3 session-wise recap: Big scores elude Kohli, Pujara but India in control

 He showed great intent against the spinners and kept using his feet to them.
 Southee once again was solid and Ajaz Patel did his bit too but for the first hour, it was all India.

 The duo brought up the century stand and looked good for plenty more but an injury to Agarwal seemed to put a spanner in the works.
-He tried to get a few quick runs but the injury to his right forearm proved to be his undoing.
+He tried to get a few quick runs but the blow to his right forearm proved to be his undoing.

 He was dismissed after reaching his fifty while trying to run down the track to Ajaz Patel.
 The ball gripped a little and the opener was caught in the deep.

 A little later, Pujara edged it to first slip.
 It was a good innings to that point but he would have been disappointed that he couldn’t make it a big one.
+He had lost momentum after a brisk start.

 Gill had walked in at the fall of Agarwal’s wicket and he was joined by Kohli in the middle after that.
 India went into lunch at Ind 142/2.